-This planning proposal has come about as a result of two recent Council resolutions.
+This planning proposal has come about as a result of three recent Council resolutions.
 At a meeting on 23 March 2017, Coffs Harbour City Council resolved to review both Coffs Harbour LEP 2013 and Coffs Harbour DCP 2015 to possibly include detached rural dual occupancy.
 This was supported on 27 April 2017, with a resolution that Council wanted to review the experience of other councils that have permitted detached rural dual occupancy, as well as past experiences in the Coffs Harbour LGA.
-A discussion paper addressing the second resolution has been prepared for Council.
-It recommended that Council proceed with this planning proposal.
+A discussion paper addressing the second resolution has been prepared for Council and considered on 12 October 2017.
+Council agreed to proceed to public exhibition with a planning proposal and draft DCP amendments subject to obtaining a Gateway Determination from NSW P&E.